 Ashleigh Axios is an international speaker, strategic creative, and an advocate for design's ability to break barriers and create positive social change.
 She is an executive board member for AIGA, the professional association of design.
 At Automattic, a company on a mission to democratize publishing and commerce, Axios formed and led the in-house creative agency for marketing, communications, and brand identity solutions.
 Prior to her role at Automattic, Axios served as the creative director and a digital strategist in the Obama White House.
 She is president emeritus of AIGA Washington D.C., where she formed DotGovDesign, an initiative connecting and empowering government designers.

-Vivianne is a UX Researcher with 7+ years of psychology and research experience spanning multiple contexts, cultures, and industries.
+Vivianne is a UX Researcher with 7+ years of psychology and research experience spanning multiple contexts, cultures, and industries whose work and opinions have been written about in Slate and Fortune.
 Currently she is working at Salesforce where she leverages research to help C-suite executives across various industries and companies develop innovative, human-centered approaches to business problems and convey what is meaningful to their internal and external customers.

 Cindy Chastain is currently Senior VP of Global Customer Experience & Design at MasterCard.
 Before joining MasterCard, she was a CX strategist and Executive Creative Director at R/GA, named Digital Agency of the Decade by Adweek.
 Her roster of clients included Nike, Volvo, HP, Verizon, Qantas Airlines, Walmart, BBC Worldwide, GlaxoSmith Klein, Showtime, Coca-Cola, Unilever, Pfizer and HSBC.
 Cindy received her MFA in screenwriting from Columbia University in New York and a BS in Radio, TV, Film from Northwestern University.